xzy-10/PaletteRipper/README.md

 # PaletteRipper
- A Python program I wrote as practice with Pillow.
+ A Python 3 program I wrote as practice with the Pillow library.

 ### Usage